John Souttar

 John Francis Souttar (born 25 September 1996) is a Scottish professional footballer who plays for Scottish Premiership club Rangers and the Scotland national team.
 He previously played for Dundee United and Heart of Midlothian before joining Rangers in 2022.

-Initially known as a central defender, Souttar was converted to play as a defensive midfielder towards the end of his stay at Dundee United, however he has more recently been deployed as a centre back for Hearts.
+Known as a central defender, Souttar was converted to play as a midfielder towards the end of his stay at Dundee United, however he reverted to once again playing as a centre-back for Hearts.
 He is the youngest player to have appeared for Dundee United's first team, having made his debut for the club in January 2013 at the age of 16.
 After previously representing the country at under-17, under-19 and under-21 levels, he made his full international debut in September 2018.

 Early life

-Souttar was born in Aberdeen on 25 September 1996 to parents Jack and Heather.
+Souttar was born on 25 September 1996 in Aberdeen to parents Jack and Heather.
 His father had previously been a professional footballer, with Brechin City.
 His mother's side of the family hails from Australia.
 Growing up in the village of Luthermuir, Aberdeenshire, Souttar attended Luthermuir Primary and then Mearns Academy in nearby Laurencekirk.

 In 2002, Souttar began to play for Brechin City Boys Club (later Brechin City Youths), where he was coached by his father in a successful team also containing Ryan Gauld and Euan Spark.
 The trio also developed their skills at coaching schools run in Dundee by Ian Cathro, before joining Dundee United's youth system in 2006 at the age of nine.

 Souttar has a younger brother, Harry, who plays for Leicester City and is an Australian international.